US Sailing is committed to fostering a fun, healthy, and safe environment for all sailor athletes.

 - Mandatory Reporting (Understanding Your Responsibilities)

-By being better educated and more aware of the various types of misconduct and how to recognize them, each of us can make our sport of sailing safer and help end abuse in sport.
+By being better educated and more aware of the various types of misconduct and how to recognize them, each of us can make our sport safer and help end abuse in sport.

 US Sailing has systems in place to protect participants from physical abuse, sexual abuse and other types of misconduct that can be harmful to sailors and other participants.